David Benjamin Oppenheimer: Berkeley Center on Comparative Equality

 In 2011, Oppenheimer founded the Berkeley Center on Comparative Equality and Anti-Discrimination Law, which includes over 1000 scholars, advocates, and activists from every continent except Antarctica.
 Under his direction, the center has facilitated the publication of webinars, books, and conferences by bringing together scholars and advocates from around the world focused on equality law.
 The Center has developed online multi-university courses on equality law with universities around the globe.
 The Center works on a variety of issues including climate equality, digital equality, disability rights, global systemic racism, gender-based harassment and violence, equity and criminal justice, LGBTQI rights, intersectional class discrimination, and pay equity.
 With the Center, Oppenheimer has organized conferences with legal experts on gender discrimination, harassment, and violence.
 Oppenheimer also mentors young scholars and students at Berkeley and around the globe.

 Scholarship

 Oppenheimer has written 10 books as well as scores of scholarly papers and articles.
 His work focuses on U.S. civil rights history, racism, anti-discrimination law, and comparative equality law.
 His co-authored book Comparative Equality & Anti-Discrimination Law: Cases, Codes, Constitutions & Commentary is the first U.S. textbook on comparative anti-discrimination law.
 His article Negligent Discrimination in the Pennsylvania Law Review is regarded as part of the established canon for discrimination law.
 His co-authored Whitewashing Race: The Myth of a Color-Blind Society, won the 2004 Benjamin L. Hooks outstanding book award.
+His book The Diversity Principle was published by Yale University Press in 2026.